 - Gantt charts

-- Calendar integration
+- Calendar views

 - Cloud storage

-- Intuitive Interface
+- Intuitive interface

 Choosing the best Airtable alternative

 Want to do more research?
-Take a look at our top picks for Best Project Management Software with side-by-side comparisons.
-Alternatively, you might like to try out TechnologyAdvice’s convenient tool to help you figure out which project management software tool is right for your business.
+Take a look at our top picks for the best project management software to find some other options for your team.